 What we don’t: Expensive; a bit heavy and bulky for dedicated backcountry use.

 The best women’s ski jacket combines technical performance with a fun styling and a classy fit, and year after year, no one nails the equation better than Arc’teryx.
 Within their impressive lineup of ski-specific outerwear, the Sentinel is our favorite all-around jacket for those who split their time between the resort and the backcountry.
-With its 70-denier face fabric and 3-layer Gore-Tex construction, you get a hardwearing and weather-proof shell, and the light flannel backer adds a little extra protection for frigid chairlift rides.
-What's more, the feature set is sleek yet fully functional, with smooth-operating pit zips and a water-resistant front zip, adjustable hood, and a thoughtful collection of pockets.
+With its 80-denier face fabric and 3-layer Gore-Tex construction, you get a hardwearing and weatherproof shell, and the light flannel backer adds a little extra protection for frigid chairlift rides.
+What's more, the feature set is sleek yet fully functional, with smooth-operating pit zips and a water-resistant front zipper, an adjustable hood, and a thoughtful collection of pockets.
 Added up, the Sentinel is a well-balanced jacket that excels in most conditions and looks good doing it.

 See the Arc'teryx Sentinel